 Healthy Harvest Buckeyes

-These buckeyes might look naughty, but they're not.
-Half Basked Harvest has created the base with a unique combination of cannellini beans, applesauce, and pumpkin, plus the usual suspects of peanut butter and chocolate.
+These Buckeyes might look naughty, but they're not.
+Half Baked Harvest has created the base with a unique combination of cannellini beans, applesauce, and pumpkin—plus the usual suspects of peanut butter and chocolate.
 It’s a no-bake recipe that won’t have you using every single appliance in your kitchen, and no one will be able to taste the beans, pumpkin, or applesauce—just the treat’s signature delicious and creamy peanut butter and chocolate.

 Vegan Mayan Drinking Chocolate

-If you’d rather drink your dessert, hot chocolate is definitely a classic choice.
+If you’d rather drink your dessert, hot chocolate is a classic choice, especially in the colder Halloween weather.
 Instead of a super-rich hot chocolate topped with calorie-filled whipped cream, go for a Mayan drinking chocolate instead.
-This one is made from extra dark chocolate and spices like cinnamon and nutmeg and cayenne (yes!), plus coconut milk.
+This one is made from extra-dark chocolate and spices like cinnamon and nutmeg and cayenne (yes!), plus coconut milk.
 The result is complex and deeply satisfying, and it only takes 15 minutes to whip up.

 Cashew Cream Caramels

 Cashews are a popular replacement for anything dairy-related because they offer the same creamy consistency without all the stomach-upsetting ingredients.
-Take simple cashew milk to the next level by turning it into soft, chewy caramels.
-Wrap them in wax paper and place them in bowls around your house, or give them to neighborhood families as a welcome fall treat.
+Take simple cashew milk to the next level by turning it into soft, chewy caramels—a delightful yet healthy Halloween dessert.
+Wrap them in wax paper, and place them in bowls around your house, or give them to neighborhood families as a welcome fall treat.

 Shop The Look: